 # Show the help output from bootstrap.py user@machine$ python3 bootstrap --help

 The options for customizing the location of the virtual environment are as follows.

 --envdir VIRTUAL_ENV alternate location for virtual environment --force force installing in non-empty directory -o, --only-virtenv create virtual environment and exit (skip install) --prompt PROMPT provide alternate prompt in activated environment (default: volttron)

-Additional options are available for customizing where an environment will retrieve packages installed.
+Additional options are available for customizing where an environment will retrieve packages and/or upgrade existing packages installed.

-update options: --offline install from cache without downloading -w, --wheel build wheels in the pip wheelhouse
+update options: --offline install from cache without downloading -u, --upgrade upgrade installed packages -w, --wheel build wheels in the pip wheelhouse

 To help boostrap an environment in the shortest number of steps we have grouped dependency packages under named collections.
 For example, the –web argument will install six different packages from a single call to boostrap.py –web.
 The following collections are available to use.